Christen Christensen (shipowner): Career

 In 1894 he established Sandefjord Flytedokker A/S (Sandefjord Dry Docks), two wooden floating docks.
 A few years later, on 23 February 1887, he would go on to found what would become the world's largest whaling company of the early twentieth century, A/S Oceana of Sandefjord, with businessman and partial shareholder Carl Lindenberg, for the company Woltereck & Robertson in Hamburg.
 The company bought and processed seal and whale oil from Christensen vessels.
-A/S Oceana's original share capital was $94,000 NOK and the company was formed for the operation of the 5 whaling vessels the Polar Star, Cito, Fanklin, Penda and Aries which Christensen had bought for $73,000 NOK the year before from a bankrupt company in Larvik.
+A/S Oceana's original share capital was $94,000 NOK and the company was formed for the operation of the 5 whaling vessels the Polar Star, Cito, Franklin, Penda and Aries which Christensen had bought for $73,000 NOK the year before from a bankrupt company in Larvik.
 The first year of operation was favorable with a surplus of U.S. $66,716 NOK.

 On 21 January 1895 Christensen was knighted by King Oscar II of Norway, as a Knight, First Class of the Order of St. Olav.
 The newly knighted Christensen then went on to install Sandefjord's first electrical lights in his private residence, much to the delight of his friends and neighbors.
 Not forgetting his shipyard, he installed forty lights in the workshop and twenty at the floating docks.
 His brother Julius served as mayor at the time.

 He then founded the company A/S Ørnen in 1903 for whaling in Finnmark, Bear Island and Spitsbergen.
 Until then whales were brought ashore for processing but that would all change when he created the world's first floating factory for the processing of whales.
 This would be the greatest invention in whaling history but one that would have a great impact on whale populations which would be taken in ever greater numbers.
 He purchased the Admiralen in Oct 1904 for £3,750 and converted it to a floating factory ship by his shipyard Framnæs Mekaniske Værksted, in Sandefjord and equipped it with 8 new open boilers.
 It first saw service in the Greenland Sea off the coast of Spitsbergen for the 1904–05 season.
 Due to the large number of whaling vessels around Spitsbergen the season before, Christensen decided to send her to the Antarctic for 1905–06.
 She left Sandefjord on 21 October 1905 on her first trip to Antarctica as a factory ship, accompanied by her three catchers Hauken, Ørnen and Alex.
 She arrived in Port Stanley on 13 December 1905.